GRH-BCI/BCI-Paint/README.md

 <h3 align="center">BCI Paint</h3>

   <p align="center">
-    This is a repo for the BCI enabled painting program.
+    This is a repo for a BCI enabled painting app.
   </p>
 </div>